rkyleg/scope/extra/roadmap.md

 - [x] Check and alert if open files have changed outside of editor
 - [x] Fix most Python Shell querks
 - [x] Finalize code layout structure (for editors, plugins, and other)
-- [ ] Finalize settings configuration and storage mechanism
+- [x] Finalize settings configuration and storage mechanism
 - [x] Make sure robust for unicode errors (at least have error message on save/load)
-- [ ] No more updates to master branch until adequate testing has been done
+- [x] No more updates to master branch until adequate testing has been done
+- [x] Robust to most unicode errors

 # Armadillo 2.0
 Armadillo 2.0 will allow for better/easier user customization

 - [ ] Ease of use of adding plugins and user customizeable plugins
-- [ ] UI for settings
+- [-] UI for settings (maybe)
 - [ ] More settings options
-    - [ ] User customizeable editors
+    - [x] User customizeable editors
 - [ ] Improve Icon
 - [ ] Continous checking and alert if open files have changed outside of editor
+- [ ] Maybe more autocomplete functionality - if not to *heavy*

 # Additional Features
 Features that can be added independent of version

 - [ ] Spellcheck plugin
 - [ ] Snippets plugin
-- [ ] Better documentation/integrated help (maybe as a plugin)
+- [x] Better documentation/integrated help (maybe as a plugin)